Andrew Fastow: Sentencing and incarceration

 On October 31, 2002, Fastow was indicted by a federal grand jury in Houston, Texas, on 78 counts, including fraud, money laundering, and conspiracy.
 On January 14, 2004, he pleaded guilty to two counts of wire and securities fraud, and agreed to serve a ten-year prison sentence.
 He also agreed to become an informant and cooperate with federal authorities in the prosecutions of other former Enron executives in order to receive a reduced sentence.

-Prosecutors were so impressed with his performance that they ultimately lobbied for an even shorter sentence for Fastow.
-He was finally sentenced to six years at Oakdale Federal Correctional Complex in Oakdale, Louisiana.
-On May 18, 2011, Fastow was released to a Houston halfway house for the remainder of his sentence.

-On May 6, 2004, his wife, Lea Fastow, a former Enron assistant treasurer, pleaded guilty to a tax charge and was sentenced to one year in a federal prison in Houston, and an additional year of supervised release.
-She was released to a halfway house on July 8, 2005.